Free South Dakota Arrests, Criminal Records & Probation Search

 Contacting an Inmate

-While county jails will allow for varying ways to contact the inmates located in their jails, there are a 3 ways that they typically allow for contacting:
+While county jails will allow for varying ways to contact the inmates located in their jails, there are 3 ways that they typically allow for contacting:

-1. Through in person visitations
+1. Through in-person visitations

 2. By allowing inmates to send and receive calls.